-There are 3,177 police officers, 1,490 police staff and 158 police community support officers – supported by volunteers, including special constables and police cadets.
+There are 3,070 police officers, 1,545 police staff and 194 police community support officers – supported by volunteers, including police cadets and 171 special constables.

-Northumbria’s clear aspiration is to be outstanding in the delivery of services and protecting the public, especially those who are vulnerable; with a joined up approach that includes partners as well as the public to deliver a victim-orientated service.
+Northumbria’s clear aspiration is to be outstanding in the delivery of services and protecting the public, especially those who are vulnerable; with a joined up approach including partners as well as the public to deliver a victim-orientated service.

-The force is evolving to ensure that it is well positioned to deliver services against the changing nature and complexity of crime whilst improving engagement opportunities with its local communities.
+The force is evolving to ensure it is well positioned to deliver services against the changing nature and complexity of crime, whilst improving engagement opportunities with its local communities.

 Northumbria Police continues to develop consultation with service users, with a greater focus on vulnerability, which informs service improvements.
 People living in the force area feel safe, with perceptions of crime and anti-social behaviour remaining low.

-Northumbria has the lowest precept of all forces in England and Wales with around 84% of total funding from central government.
+Northumbria has the lowest precept of all forces in England and Wales with around 84% of total funding in 2018/19 from central government.
 Consequently the force has taken the biggest financial cut of all forces in England and Wales through both the 2010 and 2015 Comprehensive Spending Review (CSR) periods.
-Central Government formula funding for policing in Northumbria has been reduced by over 37% in real terms since 2010.
+Central Government formula funding for policing in Northumbria has been reduced by 31% in real terms since 2010.